tairasoul/downscale-and-binarize/README.md

 originally used for https://github.com/tairasoul/VAProxy.BadApple

-changed a bit for future use, now downscales, binarizes, then writes as binary, then does deflate compression
+changed a bit for future use, now downscales, binarizes, then writes as packed bytes, then does deflate compression